-We are advancing our lead $\alpha4\beta7$ integrin inhibitor MORF-057 as a potential oral treatment for ulcerative colitis and Crohn's disease, two of the most common types of inflammatory bowel disease, or IBD.
-Current IBD medical management strategies focus on inducing and maintaining disease remission with corticosteroids, immunomodulators and injectable monoclonal antibody therapies.
-We believe our oral integrins have the potential, if approved, to offer a targeted, safe, efficacious, and more convenient method of treatment for patients suffering from IBD.
+We are advancing our lead $\alpha 4\beta 7$ integrin inhibitor MORF-057 as a potential oral treatment for UC and Crohn's disease, two of the most common types of IBD, for which there is significant unmet need.
+We estimate that there are approximately 1.7 million people living with IBD in the United States.
+We believe MORF-057 has the potential, if approved as monotherapy as well as in combination with other IBD agents, to offer a targeted, safe, efficacious, and convenient method of treatment for patients suffering from IBD.